Shia LaBeouf Arrested After Allegedly Assaulting A Neo-Nazi At His NYC Anti-Trump Protest Livestream [Video]

 According to LaBeouf, he plans on to keep the project up and running for the next four years, or “the duration of the presidency.”
 When the Shia LaBeouf brainchild kicked off last Friday, actor and fellow activist Jaden Smith took the first turn at the camera, chanting “He Will Not Divide Us” for hours.

 The anti-Trump performance art protest has had some pretty steady attendance ever since, but things got violent on Thursday morning.
-And, allegedly, Shia LaBeouf was the one who crossed the line between protest to putting his hands of someone else.
-The 30-year-old ended up arrested and charged with suspicion of misdemeanor assault and a harassment violation, reports CNN.
+And, allegedly, Shia LaBeouf was the one who crossed the line between protest to putting his hands on someone else.
+The 30-year-old ended up arrested and charged with suspicion of misdemeanor assault and a harassment violation, according to CNN.
 And the whole thing started when a visitor to the LaBeouf performance art piece decided to channel their own inner Nazi.

 Because of the nature of Shia LaBeouf’s anti-Trump protest efforts, the entire altercation was caught on camera, including the eventual arrest of the Holes star.